AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

    ![Add Rule](../assets/images/target-addRule.png)

-1. Name the rule `PDP Pages - DOM Ready - Analytics`
+1. Name the rule `Product Details - DOM Ready`
 1. Click **[!UICONTROL Events > Add]** to open the `Event Configuration` screen

    ![Name the rule and add the event](../assets/images/analytics-domReadyAddEvent.png)

 1. Select **[!UICONTROL Event Type > DOM Ready]**
-1. Set the **[!UICONTROL Order]** to 40, so that it will happen BEFORE the main Analytics rule runs.
-In this rule, we will set some variables, and then in the main Analytics rule the beacon sends them in (along with the normal every-page stuff).
+1. Set the **[!UICONTROL Order]** to 40, so that the rule will run BEFORE the rule containing the Analytics > Send Beacon action.
 1. Click **[!UICONTROL Keep Changes]**
    ![Configure the Event](../assets/images/analytics-configDOMReadyEvent.png)